SAP-samples/ui5-typescript-helloworld/step-by-step.md

 npm install --save-dev ui5-test-runner
 ```

-While `ui5-test-runner` can launch the app in its legacy mode, it requires the app to be available at a given URL in normal mode, so start the app first (if not running) in a different terminal, then the test-runner:
+While `ui5-test-runner` can launch the app in its legacy mode, it requires the app to be available at a given URL in normal mode.
+Therefore, start the app first (if not running) in a different terminal, then the test-runner:

 ```sh
 npm start